 When connecting Tradebox One with Sage Accounts, you’ll have a choice to make regarding how to treat customer accounts within Sage.

 If you choose to use a single default customer, Tradebox will allocate all sales to this customer account within Sage.
-The billing and shipping names and addresses of each order will still be present on the invoice or sales order within Sage and fields such as their email address and telephone number can still be included.
+The billing and shipping names and addresses of each order will still be present on the invoice or sales order within Sage and fields such as their email address and telephone number are still be included.
 This means from your customer’s point of view, there’ll be no difference even if you need to use Sage to generate your shipping labels or invoice documents.
 It also means you can easily use Sage's searches and filters within the invoice list (or sales order list in Sage 50 pro) to find orders from a given buyer within Sage.

 Advantages of Generic Customers

 The biggest advantage of generic customers within Sage is that it’ll keep your customers module in Sage from clogging up with lots of unnecessary records.
 In our experience, creating individual customer accounts is the biggest root cause of poor performance in Sage for our user base; the nature of online selling often means lots of non-repeat buyers and a high number of transactions.
 Sage can handle far more records on the products, invoices and transactions front than it can customers and suppliers.

 It’s also instantly obvious from a glance at the account reference whether a transaction has been raised via Tradebox or not.
 This may be useful if for instance, you sell B2C via a webstore and also have wholesale orders which are entered into Sage manually.